solana-mobile/mobile-wallet-adapter/spec/spec.md

   - `icon`: (optional) a relative path (from `uri`) to an image asset file of an icon identifying the dapp endpoint making this authorization request
   - `name`: (optional) the display name for this dapp endpoint
 - `chain`: (optional) if set, the [chain identifier](#chain-identifiers) for the chain with which the dapp endpoint intends to interact; supported values include `solana:mainnet`, `solana:testnet`, `solana:devnet`, `mainnet-beta`, `testnet`, `devnet`.
 If not set, defaults to `solana:mainnet`.
+- `addresses`: (optional) if set, a list of base64 encoded account addresses that the dapp endpoint wishes to be included in the authorized scope.
+Defaults to `null`.
+- `features`: (optional) if set, a list of [feature identifiers](#feature-identifiers) that the dapp endpoint intends to use in the session.
+Defaults to `null`.
 - `auth_token`: (optional) an opaque string previously returned by a call to [`authorize`](#authorize), or [`clone_authorization`](#clone_authorization).
 When present, the wallet endpoint should attempt to reauthorize the dapp endpoint silently without prompting the user.
 - `sign_in_payload`: (optional) a value object containing the payload portion of a [Sign In With Solana message](https://siws.web3auth.io/spec).
 If present, the wallet endpoint should present the SIWS message to the user and return the resulting signature and signed message, as described below.
 - `cluster`: (optional) an alias for `chain`.
 This parameter is maintained for backwards compatibility with previous versions of the spec, and will be ignored if the `chain` parameter is present.